-- Teaching: account may be taken from previous academic employment in the University and/or College(s) in relation to teaching but not from institutions external to the University. - Research/Scholarship: Account may be taken of evidence in relation to research/scholarship, including researcher development, regardless of where it has been undertaken. - Service: Evidence of contribution to the applicant's subject other than in teaching and research may also include contributions made outside the University.
+- Teaching: account may be taken from previous academic employment in the University and/or College(s), whether engaged as an employee or a worker at the University, in relation to teaching but not from institutions external to the University. - Research/Scholarship: Account may be taken of evidence in relation to research/scholarship, including researcher development, regardless of where it has been undertaken. - Service: Evidence of contribution to the applicant's subject other than in teaching and research may also include contributions made outside the University.